 For which topics can you book Chantal as speaker?

-✓ Courage is needed to become the Leading Lady or Leader of your Life
+✓ LEF is needed to become the Leading Lady or Leader of your Life

 ✓ From Zero to Hero; Learning from Failures and Setbacks